OpenLineage/docs/docs/guides/airflow_proxy.md

 This tutorial introduces you to using the [OpenLineage Proxy](https://github.com/OpenLineage/OpenLineage/tree/main/proxy) with Airflow.
 OpenLineage has various integrations that will enable Airflow to emit OpenLineage events when using [Airflow Integrations](https://openlineage.io/docs/integrations/airflow/).
 In this tutorial, you will be running a local instance of Airflow using Docker Compose and learning how to enable and setup OpenLineage to emit data lineage events.
 The tutorial will use two backends to check the data lineage, 1) the Proxy, and 2) [Marquez](https://marquezproject.ai/).

+## Table of Contents
+- Setting up a Local Airflow Environment using Docker Compose
+- Setting up Marquez
+- Running Everything
+- Accessing the Airflow UI
+- Running an Example DAG

 ## Setting up a Local Airflow Environment using Docker Compose

 Airflow has a convenient way to set up and run a fully functional environment using [Docker Compose](https://docs.docker.com/compose/).
 The following are therefore required to be installed before we begin this tutorial.